xone4/Cosmic-Cognition-Project/README.md

 Note: this text is still under revision.

-# Towards a Unified proposition of Cosmic and Cognitive Evolution:
+# Towards a Unified Theory of Cosmic and Cognitive Evolution:
 A New Vision for Humanity's Future with Advanced Artificial Intelligence in the Post-Singularity Era